 As discussed in the 'Water Resources' Section 17, both water quantity and quality are important to the residents of the District.
 Functioning rivers, streams, and watersheds are vital to the economic stability of the District through agriculture and tourism use.
-Fish habitats in the District include perennial and intermittent streams, spring, lakes, and reservoirs.
+Fish habitats in the District include perennial streams, springs, lakes, and reservoirs.

-Fishing on the major rivers and streams has contributed to the custom and culture of Carbon County since the first Indigenous People came to the area.
-Indigenous Peoples fished the rivers and streams to provide food, particularly in the summer months.
+Fishing on the major rivers and streams has contributed to the custom and culture of Carbon County since the first Indigenous people came to the area and fished to provide food, particularly in the summer months.
 As settlers moved into the area they began fishing as well.
 Carbon County has long been a destination for recreationists and tourists who want to partake in its incredible fisheries.
 The inventor Thomas Edison visited the area on a hunting and fishing trip in 1878.
 The Saratoga National Fish Hatchery opened in 1911 to stock various fish species both in Wyoming fisheries and fisheries throughout the country.
 (Carbon County Economic Development Corporation, 2016)